networknt/light-doc/content/en/tutorial/bot/light-portal-local.md

 Once you have light-bot built inside `~/networknt` workspace, the next step is to build light-portal with the command line tool provided by light-bot.

-First, let's check out the light-config-test repository which contains vary configuration folders for different builds used by light-bot.
+First, let's check out the light-config-test repository, which contains various configuration folders for different builds used by light-bot.

 ```
 cd ~/networknt